warnikchow/3i4k/README.md

 * This can be replaced with whatever model the user employs.

 ## System Description
-* They system is trained with 'classify.py' (line by line!)
+* The system was trained with 'classify.py' (line by line!)
 * Easy start: Python3 execute file
 <pre><code> python3 fast_execute.py </code></pre>